Oneflow-Inc/DLPerf/OneFlow/ClickThroughRate/WideDeepLearning/README.md

 Latency and GPU device memory usage should be recorded in this test.

 ### Batch Size Double Test
-This test uses one GPU device, the first case's batch size is 512, the batch size of the subsequent case is doubled, and so on.
+This test uses one GPU device, batch size of the first case is 512 while the subsequent cases are doubled, and so on.
 This test can be performed on single device, single node and multi-nodes.

 Latency and GPU device memory usage should be recorded in this test.

 ### Vocabulary Size Double Test
-This test uses devices as much as possible, the first case's vocabulary size is 3,200,000, the vocab size of the subsequent case is doubled, and so on.
+This test uses devices as much as possible, the vocabulary size of first case is 3,200,000 while the subsequent cases are doubled, and so on.
 This test can be performed on single device, single node and multi-nodes.

 Latency and GPU device memory usage should be recorded in this test.

 ## Test Results
-Each group was tested three times, and the median of data was selected as the final result.
+We have tested each group for three times, and the median of data was selected as the final result.

-If it is a a test with multiple devices, the log of device 0 is recorded.
+If it is a test with multiple devices, the log of device 0 is recorded.

 All the logs can be obtained [here](https://oneflow-public.oss-cn-beijing.aliyuncs.com/DLPerf/logs/OneFlow/oneflow_wdl_1025_logs.tgz).